littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 -Nerfed "Direct Revelation" effect to bring it in line with the "Courier Network" tradition.
 -Removed "State Secular Rationalism" because its most interesting modifier was removed from the game.
 -Removed legacy/dummy civics (new patch broke old saves, no longer needed).
--Government "Insurrectionary Lineage" now possible with either "Institutionalized Collectivism" or "Cult of Personality".
+-Government "Insurrectionary Lineage" now possible with "Institutionalized Collectivism" or "Cult of Personality".
 -Some modifiers had to be changed to bring into line with 2.0 changes/removals.

 v1.1 (11-24-17)